The Guide To Un-Awkward Networking

-It takes a certain kind of person enjoys networking — and I mean that in the best way.
+It takes a certain kind of person to enjoy networking — and I mean that in the best way.
 Being good at it requires lacking enough self-consciousness to get out there and talk to people, but having enough self-awareness to make the experience a positive one for the other party as well.
-You don't want the interaction to feel transactional, but you don't want to waste your time, or someone else's, either.
+You don't want the interaction to feel transactional but you don't want to waste your time, or someone else's, either.

 If networking gives you any kind of anxiety, or you're just looking for ways to improve those moments, start by reframing how you think of it.